mlisook/plastic-map-info/README.md

 This will _not work_ because all bindings are lost when the infowindow is built.
 There is an issue open ([#288](https://github.com/GoogleWebComponents/google-map/issues/288)), it has been open for more than a year, but as of now it is not resolved.

 Additionally, the native infowindow does not support the use of CSS style classes under native shadow dom (classes work under shady dom).

+These issues have to do with the way native infoWindow works and the way `google-map-marker` has to copy the infoWindow content, effectively moving the marker content from light DOM of the `google-map-marker` to shadow DOM of the `google-map`.
+This can't really be fixed in `google-map-marker` while continuing to use the native infoWindow and it seems very unlikely the native infoWindow would be modified to support the Polymer element scenario.
+Therefore, I believe the issue will persist indefinately.

 If you don't need event handlers, and will style your elements in the infowindow only with `style="..."` on each tag, _use the native infowindow_.
 If you do need events, or CSS style classes, this element may help you.